frequently asked questions

 There are some set sizes for certain types of portraits according to the medium I use for them, for instance, a painted glass tile is either four and a quarter inches square or six inches square, depending on the box or frame size you choose.

-For the watercolor and colored pencil custom portraits, I size the art according to the pose and shape of the subject, and I don’t use stock sizes for those.
-The head, if a conventional portrait style is chosen, is typically seven to nine inches wide and ten to twelve inches tall; add a few more inches for the white space around the portrait.
+For the pastel portraits, I will size the piece according to the pose and shape of the subject, and stock sizes don’t always fit the pose.
+The head, if a conventional portrait style is chosen, is typically six to nine inches wide and nine to twelve inches tall, not including the blank paper.

 The 4.25-inch painted glass tiles in a wood box or frame are $125.

-A conventional custom watercolor and colored pencil portrait, with just the head and shoulders of the pet, is $350 for the smaller size (head measures six to seven inches wide), and $500 for the larger size (head measures seven to nine inches wide).
+A conventional custom pastel pencil portrait with head and shoulders of the pet is $500 for the smaller size portrait (head measures six to seven inches wide), and $700 for the larger size (head measures seven to nine inches wide).

 If something more custom is desired, such as a full body portrait or one with a head and two extra designs incorporated, then I like to discuss the options with the client and come up with a price that is agreeable for both of us.